Aécio Neves: Personal life

 Neves was born into a political family in the city of Belo Horizonte, capital of southeast Minas Gerais state, in 1960.

 Neves married model Letícia Weber, from the state of Rio Grande do Sul, in 2013.
 They had twins, Bernardo and Julia, in September 2014.
-He has another daughter, Gabriela Falcão Neves, born in 1991 from his first marriage (1991-1998) with lawyer Andrea Falcão.
+He has another daughter, Gabriela Falcão Neves, born in 1991 from his first marriage (1991–1998) with lawyer Andrea Falcão.

 Andrea Neves, Aecio's sister, was arrested by the Federal Police in Brumadinho, in the Metropolitan Region of Belo Horizonte.
 Andrea Neves was arrested on suspicion that she had asked for money from businessman, Joesley Batista, on behalf of her brother.
-Frederico Pacheco de Medeiros, cousin of Senator Aécio Neves, was also arrested in Nova Lima, being that he was responsible for receiving the requested money from Joesley Batista.
+Frederico Pacheco de Medeiros, cousin of Senator Aécio Neves, was also arrested in Nova Lima because he was responsible for receiving the requested money from Joesley Batista.